input-output-hk/PHA-react-FE-template/README.md

 # Front-End Starter Template

-This repository is a front-end starter template using MUI, React, and TypeScript.
+This repository is a front-end starter template using MUI, React, Vite, and TypeScript.
 It is designed to help you quickly set up a new project with the best practices and configurations already in place.

 ## Getting Started